GatorsTerritory - Trask named Maxwell Award Player of the Week

 After earning SEC Offensive Player of Week honors Monday, Trask was named the Maxwell Award Player of the Week on Tuesday.

-He threw for a career-high 464 yards and four touchdowns against the league’s top-ranked defense, becoming the first QB in SEC history to throw for four-plus TDs in five straight games.
+He completed 30 of 43 attempts for for a career-high 474 yards, the most in school history for regular season play and eight yards short of Tim Tebow's UF record 482 set in the 2010 Sugar Bowl.
+Trask tossed four touchdowns against the league’s top-ranked defense, becoming the first QB in SEC history to throw for four-plus TDs in five straight games.

 Additionally, Trask was named to the Davey O’Brien Award Great 8, Manning Award Stars of the Week and the Earl Campbell Tyler Rose Honorable Mention list after leading the Gators to a 44-28 comeback win.